playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlickFAQ.md

         ...
 ```

 It means you are trying to use a H2 database, but have forgot to add a dependency to it in your project's build.
-Fixing the problem is simple, just add the missing dependency, e.g.,
+Fixing the problem is simple, just add the missing dependency in your project's build, e.g.,

 ```
-libraryDependencies += "com.h2database" % "h2" % "${H2_VERSION}" // replace `${H2_VERSION}` with an actual version number
+"com.h2database" % "h2" % "${H2_VERSION}" // replace `${H2_VERSION}` with an actual version number
 ```

 [playframework-dev]: https://groups.google.com/forum/#!forum/play-framework-dev